09u2h4n/PyAPKDownloader/README.md

 -   `file_name`: Specifies the name of the downloaded APK file.
 -   `version`: Specifies the version you want to download (e.g., you can use "latest" to get the latest version).
 -   `in_background`: Specifies whether the download process will run in the background.
--   `limit`: Specifies the duration limit for the download process.
+-   `limit`: Determines the depth of the search when searching for an application.
+(The more it is, the slower it becomes.)
 ### Using ApkPure 🌐
 To download an APK file using the ApkPure class, you can use the following example: